 nature of work, which includes how work is structured and how people perceive their work.
 I have explored these issues in a series of studies in the job analysis, work design, and work teams areas.
 Third, I have studied the effectiveness and consequences of different

 selection techniques.
 Fourth, I have explored issues of

 theory development and sought to produce integrative research in the substantive research areas noted above.

-I have published nearly 90 articles and book chapters in numerous Management and Psychology journals including
+I have published over 90 articles and book chapters in numerous Management and Psychology journals including

 Academy of Management Journal,

 Journal of International Business Studies,